polybird/docs/TechnicalWhitePaper.md

 **3. Professional or Institutional User Interface**

 This would be geared towards institutional traders and market makers.
 It would have pre-built trading bots allowing retail and institutional traders to test out their strategies and perform high frequency trading as per their requirements.
 In addition to the above, Polybird would hold poll and ask for users’ feedback about improvements that can be made in all the interfaces every quarter.
-Polybird platform would integrate of MetaTrader 4, TradingView, and others for more trading options.
+Polybird platform would integrate MetaTrader 4, TradingView, and others for more trading options.

-### 3.2 Polybird Derivatives – PolyDer
+### 3.2 Polybird Derivatives – PolyMEX

 Majority of the digital asset exchanges are not made with sound financial knowledge as most of the advanced trading options are missing out there.
 This leads users to use multiple exchanges, which leads to more hassle and higher costs.
 Furthermore, very few exchanges provide derivative products, using low liquidity as a reason.
 These exchanges have low liquidity even in spot trading and let users to deal with the frustration of long order processing to even no order execution.

-With PolyDer, we strive to solve such problems, especially in derivative digital asset markets.
-PolyDer would offer leveraged products like perpetual swaps, futures, options, and several other products in various asset classes, where needed.
+With PolyMEX, we strive to solve such problems, especially in derivative digital asset markets.
+PolyMEX would offer leveraged products like perpetual swaps, futures, options, and several other products in various asset classes, where needed.
 This would allow our users to hedge their risks to manage portfolio in all types of markets.

-PolyDer would be a peer-to-peer derivatives trading platform, that would offer spot and leveraged products.
+PolyMEX would be a peer-to-peer derivatives trading platform, that would offer spot and leveraged products.
 Users would be able to test, learn, and explore our platform using our trading bots and other tools for algorithmic trading.
 Users are free to choose their own product and market depending on their personal risk-taking capabilities and understanding of the chosen product.
-In the beginning, PolyDer would use a single digital asset for profits, losses, deposits, withdrawals, and settlements, for reference.
+In the beginning, PolyMEX would use a single digital asset for profits, losses, deposits, withdrawals, and settlements, for reference.
 We would introduce fiat on getting approval from respective authorities, or tokenized fiat, with more developments.

 ## 4. Polybird Mechanics